 Overview of Undergraduate Programs

 The Engineering Technology Department offers programs of study in four engineering technology disciplines.
-A fifth program of study in the emerging discipline of information technology is also offered.
+The fifth program of study in the emerging discipline of information technology is also offered.
 A brief description of each of these programs is provided below.
-Additional, more detailed, information about these programs can be found by following the program links at right.
+Additional, more detailed, information about these programs can be found by following the program links at the right.

 Computer Science & Engineering Technology